Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-alignment.md

 Clipping can be very advantageous, but also can potentially cause some issues, read more [here](https://sequencing.qcfail.com/articles/soft-clipping-of-reads-may-add-potentially-unwanted-alignments-to-repetitive-regions/).

 **Splicing**
-As discussed above, numerous aligners exist, consisting of both ***splie-aware*** and ***splice-unaware*** aligners.
-Splice-aware aligners, such as `STAR` and `HISAT2` will produce alignments spanning splice junctions, which is obviously an important characteristic of RNA-seq data that the aligner needs to be able to account for.
+As discussed above, numerous aligners exist, consisting of both ***splice-aware*** and ***splice-unaware*** aligners.
+Splice-aware aligners, such as `STAR` and `HISAT2` will produce alignments spanning splice junctions, which is obviously an important characteristic that the aligner needs to be able to account for in the human RNA-seq dataset that we are working with today.
 Furthermore, if you provide coordinates of splice-junctions to aligners like `STAR`, it can improve the mapping over spliced regions and improve detection of novel splice-functions.

 **Genome vs transcriptome mapping?**
 While there are times when one may want to map to a transcriptome, there are issues with this approach.